 - 11. Backup Resource Planning

-- 12. Involve Team in Decision-Making
+- 12. Involve The Team in Decision-Making

 - 13. Share Resources Strategically